 Confidential Information - is defined in the MN State Statute Ch 167, #2121, as an individual's first name or first initial and last name in combination with any one or more of the following: social security number, driver's license or Minnesota ID number, bank or credit card account numbers or access codes.

 Confidential information, due to its nature, requires more control with respect to access or disclosure.
 Confidential information may be accessed by College personnel with a legitimate need-to-know, based on their role within the College, or as authorized by the relevant College official.

 Confidential information will normally not be disclosed outside the College or to those without a need-to-know.
 Disclosure of confidential data outside the College will take place only with the advance authorization of the relevant data steward and approval by at least one Vice President.

 Confidential data must be stored on network servers in a secure environment.
+Confidential data must be redacted from documents scanned into the Banner Document Imaging System unless properly secured.
 Confidential data must not be downloaded or saved to desktop computers or laptops unless that computer is encrypted.
 Even deleted files can be recovered and accessed using inexpensive data recovery tools.

 Confidential data must not be downloaded and stored on USB drives or other peripheral devices without that device being properly encrypted.
 Encrypted USB devices may be purchased through the IT Purchasing Officer.

 Confidential data must not be transferred via e-mail, file transfer protocol (ftp) or any other network application without being encrypted.

 Printed reports containing confidential data must be kept secure and should be properly disposed of via shredding when no longer needed.
 Each person is responsible for security, privacy and control of the confidential data in their possession